axibase/atsd/rule-engine/notifications/README.md

 For example, an API Bot identifier or authentication token is a fixed setting, whereas the channel name and the text message are customizable.

-## Testing Notifications
+### Testing Notifications

-Fill out the required fields for the given notification type.
+Fill out the required fields for the given webhook type.

 Click 'Test' to verify the delivery.

-If the notification type supports sending charts, select one of the portals from the 'Test Portal' drop-down.
+If the webhookwebhook supports sending charts, select one of the portals from the 'Test Portal' drop-down.

-The notification request is successful if the endpoint returns status `200` (OK).
+The webhook request is successful if the endpoint returns status `200` (OK).

 ![](./images/slack-test.png)

-## Using Notifications in Rules
+## Enabling Notifications

 Open **Alerts > Rules** page.

 Select a rule by name, open the 'Web Notifications' tab in the rule editor.

-Choose one of the notifications from the 'Endpoint' drop-down.
+Choose one of the webhooks from the 'Endpoint' drop-down.

-Configure when the notification are triggered by enabling triggers for different status change events: on `Open`, `Repeat`, and on `Cancel`.
+Configure when to send the notification by enabling triggers for `Open`, `Repeat`, and `Cancel` events.

 ![](./images/notify-triggers.png)

-Multiple notifications to different endpoints can be enabled for the same rule.
+> The rule can be programmed to send notifications to multiple endpoints for  the same event.

 ### Jitter Control